franko/gsl-shell/doc/user-manual/graphics.rst

    .. method:: attach(plot, slot)

-      Attach the given ``plot`` to the window's slot speficied by the string ``slot``.
+      Attach the given ``plot`` to the window's slot specified by the string ``slot``.
 The string should be a list of comma separated integer number in the form 'n1,n2,...,nk'.
-For each of the mentioned integer the corresponding window partition will be choosen recursively.
+For each of the mentioned integer the corresponding window partition will be chosen recursively.

       Example::